Some links in this post may be affiliate links

 Ficus deltoidea problems include yellow leaves, leaf drop, drooping leaves, diseases and pests among others.
 Keep reading for more details on these problems and how to fix them.

-Mistletoe Fig yellow leaves are caused by varied reasons.
-One reason is improper watering.
-Water the plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Incorrect watering: Water the plant when the top 2-3 inches of soil dry out.
 Cut down on watering in the cold season but do not allow the soil to dry out completely.

-Confirm that the pot has a drainage hole and that the soil is well-drained to prevent it from getting soggy.
-Learn more on how to water houseplants the right way.
+Soggy soil: Confirm that the pot has a drainage hole and that the soil is well-drained to prevent it from getting soggy.

-The second reason for yellow leaves in Mistletoe Fig Plant is too little light.
-Make sure that the plant receives bright light with 4-6 hours of morning or late afernoon sunshine.
-Keep it away from hot direct sunshine.
+Too little light: Make sure that the plant receives bright light with 4-6 hours of morning or late afernoon sunshine.
 You may also instal a grow light if the natural lighting is not adequate.
-Take a look at this guide on understanding light for houseplants.

-The common pests in Mistletoe Fig are aphids, mealy bugs, scale insects and spider mites.
-Isolate the affected plant to prevent spread to other plants and treat with neem oil as directed bu the manufacturer.
+Common pests in Mistletoe Fig are aphids, mealybugs, scale insects and spider mites.
+Isolate the affected plant to prevent spread to other plants and treat with neem oil as directed by the manufacturer.
 Keep the plant properly pruned at all times to reduce the hiding places for these pests.

 Mistletoe Fig Plant is prone to root-rot disease which is enhanced by soggy soil.
 Ensure there is free drainage of both the soil and the pot and also reduce watering during the cold season.